gargcerog/COMP2084_Project_Assignment/README.md

 - Own Css modifications: These where added to the code in the "~/css/site.css" document. <br />

+### Unit Testing:
+- Unit testing has been implemented for the create POST method from the Employees Controller and several tests have been added.

 ## Additional Features:
 - Users can register and log in by using a Google account.
 - How social authentication works: